scripting/githubpub/docs/api.md

 ## githubpub's API

 It's a simple REST API that allows you to access a blog repostory at two levels.
-You can access any item in the repo, read and write; or blog posts.

-The difference is that blog posts have a common structure, are returned
+1. Just data.

+2. Markdown files with YAML-encoded metadata, returned as a JSON struct.

 ### domains